Special Needs Guardianship: A Short Guide for Parents

 Acquiring guardianship for a child with special needs is critical to safeguard their best interests and ensure proper care.
 However, the process of obtaining guardianship can vary in complexity depending on your specific circumstances.
 If you are considering seeking guardianship, it is important to understand the necessary steps involved in initiating the process.

 The first step is to have your child’s doctor fill out a Physician’s Certificate of Medical Examination, which outlines areas in which your child requires supervision, such as dressing, feeding, financial decision-making, and driving.
-You may also be required to demonstrate that you have explored less formal support options, such as joint-decision making agreements or becoming a representative payee.
+You may also be required to demonstrate that you have explored less formal support options, such as joint-decision-making agreements or becoming a representative payee.

 After filing the guardianship petition in court, an attorney ad litem will be assigned by the judge to represent your child’s interests during the guardianship process.
 The attorney ad litem will assess whether guardianship is necessary or if other supports and services could work for your child.
 They will speak with your child to discuss guardianship law, your reasons for seeking guardianship, and your child’s wishes.
 The attorney ad litem may also review medical reports and speak with your child’s school, caregivers, and other family members.